“How many days do you need from us?”

 Using the template

-Get the Excel sheet by clicking the button below (it’s just $12).
+Get the Excel sheet by clicking the buy button below.
 Using the file is pretty straightforward.
 Begin by filling in the team member’s names in the very left column.
 Add department to be able to separate the data.

 Then you enter the needed efforts in the respective columns for every month.